wonkeythemonkey/janodev-astro/src/content/mediaposts/get-smart-s01-e03-school-days.md

 ---
-title: "School Days"
+title: School Days
-mediaType: tv-show
+type: tv-show
-description: >
+description: |
   Max goes undercover as a student at CONTROL's spy school to hunt down a KAOS agent that has infiltrated the program.
 details:
   series: Get Smart
   season: 1